Charlotte Eagar: Trojan Women Project

+Academic reach

 The films made as part of the reach of the Trojan Women Project are regularly screened with Q&A panels, at festivals and at US and UK universities, often studied as part of their syllabuses, on courses ranging from Drama and Diversity (UCLA) to Classics (Oxford, Cambridge, Edinburgh, Brown, Yale, Austin Texas, etc) and Psychology (Columbia).
 TWP's work has also been the subject of several academic articles eg.

 Books

 In 2008, Eagar published The Girl in the Film, a novel set in Sarajevo during the war and post-war years.
-She recently contributed a chapter to Contemporary Representations of Forced Migration in Europe, edited by Fiona Barclay and Beatrice Ivey of Stirling University (2024).
+She contributed a chapter to Contemporary Representations of Forced Migration in Europe, edited by Fiona Barclay and Beatrice Ivey of Stirling University (2024).